dequelabs/axe-core-npm/packages/webdriverio/README.md

 > Provides a chainable axe API for WebdriverIO and automatically injects into all frames.

+## Feature Deprecation Notice

+Support for `@wdio/sync` is deprecated and testing for it will be removed in a future release.

 ## Getting Started

 Install [Node.js](https://docs.npmjs.com/getting-started/installing-node) if you haven't already.